-In 2023 we celebrate the 50th anniversary of this first worldwide satellite concert by ONE MAN.
+In 2023 we celebrate the 50th anniversary of the 1st worldwide satellite concert by ONE man.

 Some interesting tidbits surrounding this historical broadcast: